micmejia/bible-dump/AMPC/Revelation/Rev 12.md

-So then the dragon was furious (enraged) at the woman, and he went away to wage war on the remainder of her descendants--[on those] who obey God's commandments and who have the testimony of Jesus _Christ_ [and adhere to it and [^a]bear witness to Him].
+So then the dragon was furious (enraged) at the woman, and he went away to wage war on the remainder of her descendants--[on those] who obey God's commandments and who have the testimony of Jesus _Christ_ [and adhere to it and bear witness to Him].